 About us: Viso.ai provides the leading end-to-end Computer Vision Platform Viso Suite.
 Global organizations use our solution to develop, deploy and scale their computer vision applications in one place, with automated infrastructure.
 Get a personal demo.

 One exemplary application of deep learning in computer vision.
 Computer vision is a field under deep and machine learning that allows computers to gain a high-level understanding from digital images or videos.
 It is now the fastest-growing sub-field and is applied to a wide range of use cases.

-Computer Vision applications are rapidly gaining in importance across industries, prominently in manufacturing, automotive, oil and gas, retail, and agriculture.
+Computer Vision applications are rapidly gaining in importance across industries, prominently in manufacturing, automotive, oil and gas, retail, logistics, smarty city, and agriculture.
 Such intelligent AI vision systems combine Artificial Intelligence with the Internet of Things (AIoT) and are built to collect video data from distributed camera sensors to interpret images with machine learning.

-Most commercial AI vision systems are highly specialized and developed to automate visual inspection, remote monitoring, quality control, organizational health, and safety, as well as to increase operational efficiency.
+Most commercial AI vision systems are highly specialized and developed to automate visual inspection, remote monitoring, quality control, surveillance and security, organizational health, and safety, as well as to increase operational efficiency.
 Deep learning models can autonomously analyze the video stream of basically any camera sensor.

 A recent trend named Edge AI allows deploying and running Deep Learning on physical Edge Devices, computers, or edge servers.
 The implementation of such distributed AI systems allows privacy-preserving, high scalability, and cost efficiency achieve through on-device computer vision inference.